openai/gpt-oss/README.md

   messages.extend(response_messages)
 ```

+## Troubleshooting & FAQ

+### Q: I get an error about CUDA or Metal not found?
+A: Please ensure you have a compatible GPU and drivers installed (CUDA for Linux/Windows, Metal for Mac).
+Recheck the installation steps above, and ensure your Python version matches the requirements.

+### Q: pip install fails or shows version errors?
+A: Try upgrading pip (`pip install --upgrade pip`).
+Make sure you are using Python 3.11 or higher and a clean virtual environment.

+### Q: Model weights cannot be downloaded.
+A: Verify your internet connection and that you are using the latest version of the HuggingFace CLI (`pip install -U huggingface_hub`).
+If problems persist, try downloading manually from the provided download link.

+_For more help, please visit [issues page](https://github.com/openai/gpt-oss/blob/main/awesome-gpt-oss.md) or open a new ticket._

 #### Details

 To control the context window size this tool use a scrollable window of text that the model can interact with.
 So it might fetch the first 50 lines of a page and then scroll to the next 20 lines after that.
 The model has also been trained to then use citations from this tool in its answers.